vtorianne/insomnia/packages/insomnia-importers/src/importers/wadl/wadl-parser/README.md

 Node.js is required.

 ## Input ##
-The parser takes a WADL XML formatted string, Please see the WADL coverage section to see what areas this parser processes.
+The parser takes a WADL XML formatted string.
+Please see the WADL coverage section to see what areas this parser processes.

 ## Output ##
 Below is a sample output.
 The JavaScript object returned upon successfull parsing containes a field for the resources base url and an array of request objects.
 If the parsing is successful, the output will be null.